radiantlogic-v8/documentation-new/documentation/logging-and-troubleshooting-guide/03-radiantone-universal-directory.md

 -	cn=clustermonitor – various statistics and availability of cluster nodes are retrieved by querying cn=clustermonitor.
 	cn=replicationjournal – inter-cluster replication queries the cn=replicationjournal.

-## RadiantOne FID Persistent Cache with Real-time Refresh
+## RadiantOne Persistent Cache with Real-time Refresh

 The logs associated with persistent cache with real-time refresh are described in this section.
 The high-level diagram below depicts the components involved.